The 2006 Saif Ghobash Banipal Prize for Arabic Literary Translation

-The first Banipal Prize for Arabic Literary Translation was awarded to Humphrey Davies, for his translation of Elias Khoury’s Gate of the Sun, published in the UK by Harvill Secker and in the USA by Archipelago Press.
+The first Banipal Prize for Arabic Literary Translation was awarded unanimously by the judges to Humphrey Davies, for his translation of Elias Khoury’s Gate of the Sun, published in the UK by Harvill Secker and in the USA by Archipelago Press.

 After being told of his award, Humphrey Davies said: “The initial draft of Elias Khoury's Gate of the Sun took me some eight weeks of full-time work during the summer of 2004, part of it in Alexandria.
 By good luck, the author was in Alexandria briefly during the same period and he and I spent one nine-hour session reviewing my queries.
 Such contact with the author is, I believe, extremely important; to date I have been fortunate enough to be able to consult almost all the living authors whose works I have translated (I have questions for the dead too, when I meet them).